Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Results

-\emph{Biorthogonal criticality.---} It is known that the edge states (e.g., the zero energy modes) become delocalized at the topological critical point~\cite{RevModPhys.88.035005}, which applies to both clean and disordered Hermitian systems~\cite{PhysRevLett.113.046802}.
-For non-Hermitian systems, the left and right eigenstates are inequivalent, both of which need be taken into account to characterize the criticality.
-Here we examine such biorthogonal criticality by deriving the analytic formula of the zero-energy-mode localization length, which enables us to identify the topological phase boundary.
-The zero energy modes of the Schr\"{o}dinger equations $H|\Psi _{0}^{R}\rangle =0$ and $H^{\dag }|\Psi _{0}^{L}\rangle =0$ can be solved exactly, from which we obtain the biorthogonal distributions $P(n,\alpha )=\langle \Psi _{0}^{L}(n,\alpha )|\Psi _{0}^{R}(n,\alpha )\rangle $ as
+\textbf{{Biorthogonal criticality}.} For both clean and disordered Hermitian systems~\cite{PhysRevLett.113.046802}, the edge states (i.e., zero-energy modes) become delocalized at the topological critical point~\cite{RevModPhys.88.035005}.
+Different from Hermitian systems, here the left and right eigenstates are inequivalent and may suffer skin effects, both of which need be taken into account to characterize the criticality (see Appendix D).
+We examine such biorthogonal criticality by deriving the analytic formula of the zero-mode localization length, which enables us to identify the topological phase boundary.
+The zero modes of the eigenequations $H|\Psi _{0}^{R}\rangle =0$ and $H^{\dag }|\Psi _{0}^{L}\rangle =0$ can be solved exactly, from which we obtain the biorthogonal distributions $P(n,\alpha )=\langle \Psi _{0}^{L}(n,\alpha )|\Psi _{0}^{R}(n,\alpha )\rangle $ as